 I definitely enjoy using the Leica SL3.
 This is due to the clear operating concept, which really appeals to me as a photographer.
 The colors and the exposure latitude are also features that I enjoy every day.

-1. Thank you very much for your report!
-Although I don't have quite as many pictures as you of my SL3's watch, I can underline everything you describe.
-I also have the impression that the “software” is simply not ready yet.
-I can only hope that an update will come soon.
-I would particularly be happy if you could lock the dials individually.
-Accidentally changing things really annoys me.
-Especially when I'm filming and don't notice it right away.
-So I've spent hours trying to save a few scenes in the post.
+Thank you very much for your report!
+I don't have quite as many pictures as you on the clock of my SL3, but I can confirm everything you describe.
+I also have the impression that the "software" is simply not ready yet.
+I can only hope that an update will be released soon.
+I would be particularly pleased if it was possible to lock the dials individually.
+Accidentally changing them really annoys me.
+Especially when I'm filming and don't notice it straight away.
+I've already spent hours trying to save some scenes in "post".
 It would be damn cool, at least for me, if you could switch through the profiles with the left dial.
-This would make it possible to quickly switch video resolutions.
-Please Leica, do something!
+That would make it possible to switch video resolutions quickly.
+Please Leica, do something about it!

 I consciously decided against the camera, although there are also many positive points.
 But the SLS-S is still the more practical camera for me.